NizarZar/3D-Renderer/README.md

-## Ongoing implementation:
-- Adding a way to dynamically change texture through the GUI
-- With the scene gui being able to select a specific object and change its settings without affecting the others
+## To be Implemented:
-- other shapes
+- Making other shapes
-- lightning
+- Lighting
-- Create terrain
+- Terrain Creation
+- Gizmos for selection, scaling and rotation